zakmoCA/cli-conways-game-of-life/README.md

 Open your terminal (command-line) and enter the following:
 `git clone https://github.com/zakmoCA/cli-conways-game-of-life.git`

-2. Navigate to the project directory and:
+2. Navigate to the project directory:

 `cd cli-conways-game-of-life`